gusreid/gus-reid/content/classes.md

     <img src="/images/Class 3.jpg" alt="image" height="400px" width="400px" style="float: right; margin-left: 15px;">
 </div>

-**With a unique blend of *task-oriented games* and *feeling-imagery*, we explore overlooked ways of promoting *adaptation*, to improve**
+**With a unique blend of *task-oriented games* and *feeling-imagery*, we explore overlooked ways of promoting *adaptation*, to restore...**
 - Balance, rhythm & coordination
-- Mobility and flexibility
+- Mobility, stability and flexibility
 - Structural alignment
 - Elastic properties of the body

 I'll be guiding you in a non-dogmatic movement practice grounded in sold principles from the eastern arts; translated into a modern language and expression, making it practical, accessible and transferable to your everyday life.
 There is a strong focus on *adaptation* - preparing your body for the unpredictable nature of life.
-My goal is to help you free yourself from generic, linear, ritualised practice and to help you live from a spontaneously responsive and resilient body.
-Not just improving within the practice itself, but adapting and thriving within the realities of life.
+My goal is to help you **free** yourself from generic, linear, ritualised practice, **empowering** you live from a spontaneously responsive and resilient body.
+Not just improving within the practice itself, but **adapting** and **thriving** within the realities of life.

 <div class="article__head" style="">
     <img src="/images/couldrenclass.jpg" alt="image" height="450px" width="250px" style="float: right; margin-left: 15px;">